All-Discard Sourdough Pancakes

 Spices: Replace the cinnamon with other spices you love, like cardamom, or pumpkin pie spice.

-Add-ins: Try adding fresh berries or chocolate chips to the top of the still-wet batter before flipping in the pan.
-(Raspberries and chocolate chips are pure mother’s day bliss.)
+Add-Ins: Try adding fresh berries or chocolate chips to the top of the still-wet batter before flipping in the pan.
+(Raspberries and chocolate chips are pure bliss.)

 Closeup of a single All-Discard Sourdough Pancake on a blue plate sitting on a chipped white wood surface.
 The dark golden pancake is drizzled with maple syrup and topped with five cut strawberries